alefkow37/Not_So_Basic_CAD/README.md

 In this project, we had to build a hammer head, using loft features.
 We had to create several planes and I struggle with that.
 It took me a while to figure out how to do that correctly.
 Bending the piece was also kind of challenging because there was a certain point we had bend and it was hard to find it.

 <img src="NSBpics/tutorpicture.PNG" width="300" >
+For this assignment, we combined two parts to make it.
+Using mates, we stuck the two pices together.
+There wasn't a really hard part to this assignment, and for the most part it was pretty simple.The only part I had a little difficulty with was getting the correct mates, but I figured that out quickley.

 <img src="NSBpics/pressureplate.PNG" width="300" >
+This was the introduction to solid works project.